Report of the Supervisory Board

 Audit of annual and consolidated financial statements

-The annual financial statements of Brenntag SE, the consolidated financial statements and the combined Group management report and management report of Brenntag SE as well as the separate non-financial Group report, the Board of Management's proposal for the appropriation of profit and the auditor's reports were made available to all members of the Audit and Compliance Committee and the Supervisory Board in good time.
-The documents were discussed in detail in advance at a preparatory meeting of the Audit and Compliance Committee on February 22, 2024, and discussed in detail at the meeting of the Audit and Compliance Committee on March 5, 2024, and at the Supervisory Board meeting on March 6, 2024, in the presence of the auditor.
-The audit findings were discussed with the auditor and the key audit matters, key audit areas and audit procedures were addressed.
+The annual financial statements of Brenntag SE for the year ended December 31, 2024, and the combined Group management report and management report were prepared by the Board of Management in accordance with the provisions of the German Commercial Code (HGB) and the German Stock Corporation Act (AktG).
+The consolidated financial statements were prepared by the Board of Management in accordance with IFRSs (International Financial Reporting Standards) - as applicable in the EU - and the additional requirements of German commercial law pursuant to Section 315e, para.
+1 HGB.
+Deloitte GmbH Wirtschaftsprüfungsgesellschaft, Düsseldorf, which was elected by the Annual General Meeting 2024 and commissioned by the Supervisory Board to audit the financial statements for financial year 2024, audited the annual financial statements of Brenntag SE, the combined Group management report, and the management report of Brenntag SE and the consolidated financial statements and issued an unqualified audit report in each case.
+The auditors also audited the 2024 Group sustainability statement and issued an unqualified audit report on the non-financial reporting as part of the commissioned audit.
+The annual financial statements of Brenntag SE, the consolidated financial statements and the combined Group management report and management report of Brenntag SE as well as the Group sustainability statement, the Board of Management's proposal for the appropriation of profit and the auditor's reports were made available to all members of the Audit and Compliance Committee and the Supervisory Board in good time.
+The documents were discussed in detail in advance in a preparatory call of the Audit and Compliance Committee on March 10, 2025, and discussed in detail at the meeting of the Audit and Compliance Committee on March 10, 2025, and at the Supervisory Board meeting on March 11, 2025, in the presence of the auditor.
+The audit findings were discussed with the auditor, addressing key audit matters, areas and procedures.
 Following the preliminary review by the Audit and Compliance Committee and its own detailed examination, the Supervisory Board raised no objections.
-The Supervisory Board endorses the findings of the audit of the annual financial statements and the findings of the audit of the separate non-financial Group report and approved the aforementioned financial statements prepared by the Board of Management.
-The annual financial statements were thus adopted on March 6, 2024.
-The Supervisory Board endorses the Board of Management's proposal to use the distributable profit to pay a dividend of EUR 2.10 per dividend-bearing no-par value share.
+The Supervisory Board endorses the findings of the audit of the annual financial statements and the findings of the audit of the Group sustainability statement and approved the aforementioned financial statements prepared by the Board of Management.
+The annual financial statements were thus adopted on March 11, 2025.
+The Supervisory Board endorses the Board of Management's proposal to use the distributable profit to pay a dividend of EUR 2,10 per dividend-bearing no-par value share.

 For the Supervisory Board